What Is CTP Insurance?

 If the accident occurred on private property and the vehicle at fault was unregistered and therefore there was no CTP insurance on the vehicle, then the Nominal Defendant does not act as the CTP insurer.

-You will therefore need to bring your claim against the driver of the vehicle at fault personally.
+You will therefore need to bring your motor vehicle injury compensation claim against the driver of the vehicle at fault personally.

 Talk to us live online, call or email and we’ll help you answer your questions.

 What claims a CTP insurance policy covers in Queensland, is set out in Section 5 of the Motor Accident Insurance Act 1994 below.

 (1) This Act applies to personal injury caused by, through or in connection with a motor vehicle if, and only if, the injury: